francismudzungayiri/francismudzungayiri/README.md

 - 👋 Hi, I’m francis mudzungayiri
-- 👀 I’m interested in web and mobile development
+- 👀 I’m interested in web and mobile development not forgetting the hot topic of the decade machine learning
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently a web and mobile developer
-- 💞️ I’m looking to collaborate on web and mobile dev projects
+- 💞️ I’m looking to collaborate on web and mobile and machine learning  dev projects
 - 📫 How to reach me fmudzungayiri@gmail.com

 <!---